-If you are interested in connecting with these resources to learn more about their specific objectives and efforts, we encourage you to get in touch with the listed contact person(s).
-Likewise, if you and/or a group of colleagues have an idea for a resource group that expands our current groups, please contact the Office of Access, Inclusion, and Compliance at email@example.com.
+If you are interested in connecting with any of Extension’s Employee Resource Groups or Task Forces, or want to learn more about their specific objectives and efforts, we encourage you to get in touch with the listed contact person(s) below.
+Likewise, if you and/or a group of colleagues have an idea for an ERG/TF that expands on our current groups, please contact OAIC at firstname.lastname@example.org.

-African American Resource Group (AAERG)
+African American Black Employee Resource Group (AABERG)

 Contact(s): Danielle Hairston-Green (email@example.com)

-Latino Task Force (LTF)
+Latinx Task Force (LTF)

 Contact(s): Armando Ibarra (email@example.com)